eddyholland/TensorFlow/README.md

 # What's new in TensorFlow 2.x

+This is noise and my pull request should be declined.
+Brexshit means Brexshit.
 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them:

 * Eager Execution / tf.function